xarray-contrib/pint-xarray/docs/creation.rst

     In [5]: da.pint.quantify("degree")

-Overriding works, even if there is no ``units`` attribute, so we could use this to attach units to a normal :py:class:`Dataset`:
+Overriding works even if there is no ``units`` attribute, so we could use this to attach units to a normal :py:class:`Dataset`:

 .. ipython::